SkySlicer500/TextGame/README.md

 An rpg game experienced through only the text in your console.

 # Creating JSON Areas
+Once an Area file is created name it whatever you want followed by .json and put the file in the areas folder.
+In order to load the file into the game, put it into the loader.json file

         {
             "area": [
                 "NAME OF THE AREA",